An article about essential oils that blend with vanilla oil. Written by professional aromatherapist and author Sharon Falsetto.

 Balsam Essential Oils

-As I suggested in last week’s article, Peru balsam (Myroxylon balsamum var. pereirae) can be used as an alternative to vanilla oil.
+As I suggested in a previous article, Peru balsam (Myroxylon balsamum var. pereirae) can be used as an alternative to vanilla oil.
 However, essential oils of the “balsam family” also blend well with vanilla oil.
 Balsam essential oils, such as Canadian or fir balsam (Abies balsamea) and copaiba balsam (Copaifera officinalis), are also beneficial for respiratory problems.

 Citrus essential oils from the Rutaceae plant family, such as sweet orange (Citrus sinensis), lime (Citrus aurantifolia), lemon (Citrus x limon) and even neroli (Citrus aurantium var. amara (flos)), blend well with vanilla oil, in addition to other essential oils with a lemon aroma.

 Citrus essential oils add an uplifting, “happy” note to a blend.
 Many are also beneficial for digestive problems.